-Sheriff’s investigation of reporter’s inquiries stokes ire
+Investigation of reporter’s weekend inquiries stokes ire

 SALEM, Ore.
-(AP) — Journalists in Oregon and beyond have risen in defense of a small newspaper after a county attorney asked the sheriff to investigate whether its journalists broke the law for trying to get comments from government officials after business hours.
+(AP) — Journalists are defending of a small Oregon newspaper after a county attorney asked the sheriff to investigate whether a reporter broke the law by trying to get comments from a government official on a weekend.

-Staffers at the Malheur Enterprise, a weekly newspaper in the remote town of Vale said they were just doing their job.
+Staffers at the Malheur Enterprise, a weekly newspaper in the remote town of Vale, said they were just doing their job.
 “We’re not going to be bullied,” said editor Les Zaitz.

 Malheur County Sheriff Brian Wolfe said Wednesday an inquiry determined no laws had been broken.